Get involved beyond the classroom.

 The University Band is designed to meet the needs of players who wish to continue their band experience.
 A non-auditioned ensemble open to all UNO students, faculty and staff, the group performs a December concert and two concerts during the spring semester.

-For more information, please contact interim director of bands Andrew Feyes.
+For more information, please contact professor Joshua Kearney

-For more information, please contact coordinator of jazz studies Peter Madsen.
+For more information, please contact professor Peter Madsen

 The Concert Choir is UNO’s large auditioned choral ensemble, consisting of 55-60 singers.
 In addition to campus and local performances, the group has performed at Carnegie Hall and made several international tours.
 All majors are welcome; open auditions are held each fall.